SamuelSalt/Coding-Practice/README.md

 # Coding-Practice
-This is code i use as I improve my programming skills
+This is code I use as I improve my programming skills